rohan-paul/Awesome-JavaScript-Interviews/React/destructuring_in_react.md

 ## What is destructuring in the context of React

-**Very simply its passing an object as an argument to the function, but the destructuring uses only the named properties of the object.**
+**1. Very simply its passing an object as an argument to the function, but the destructuring uses only the named properties of the object.**

 ```js
 const destructuring = ({ used }) => console.log(used);